 10/6/2020 – Smoked in the MES a fresh 4.25 lb. pork belly bought at Alabama Speciality Meats.
 Trimmed off the skin and the loose ends of fat.
 There was a thin end that was removed to not have it overcook.
 It will become tasso.
+This smoke turned out ok but not really different from a smoked shoulder.

 At 2:30 PM the day, we before dry brined it lightly with no-iodine table salt–as 6POGS has some salt–and rubbed it heavily with 6POGS.